pangdaxing23/sw/README.md

-# sw - a simple stopwatch
+# sw - a simple, precise stopwatch

+Precisely record times to the 1/100th of a second.

 ## Installation